Home |

-The Program is designed to give advanced amateur and pre-professional musicians an opportunity to solo in a concerto with a fine orchestra.
-The program runs annually in three sections, corresponding to the three orchestras that are used: the Immaculata Symphony, the Hampton Roads Philharmonic, and the Greater Newburgh Symphony Orchestra.
+The Program is designed to give advanced amateur and other accomplished musicians an opportunity to solo in a concerto with a fine orchestra.
+The program runs annually.
+Currently there are four sections, corresponding to the four orchestras that are used: the Immaculata Symphony, the Hampton Roads Philharmonic, the Penn Symphony Orchestra and the Greater Newburgh Symphony Orchestra.

 Soloists choose their own repertoire, which can be as little as one movement or an entire concerto.
 About 90 minutes of music is assigned to each orchestra.
 Thus there are generally three or four soloists per orchestra.